-I dropped my travel identification and credit card along the race course, the person who found it turned it in at the Police Station.
+I dropped my travel identification and credit card along the race course, the person who found it turned it in at one of the Police Stations.

 By the way, I didn’t tell my sister about this until now.
 I’m sure she will read this blog apparently.
 I didn’t want her to worry as she had a flight to catch to the Philippines for a vacation the day after the race.

-Running it was sort of like touring Tokyo on foot.
+Running the course was sort of like touring Tokyo on foot.
 We ran by tourist spots – the Tokyo Tower, Imperial Palace, Ginza and much more.

 While my own experience may be different from others, I found spending those few days in Japan with my sister was the most enjoyable race experience.

 Running the Tokyo Marathon was a dream come true!